-- The OPTIMIZE tool of Ngo-The and Ruhe [56], which combines linear programming with genetic programming to optimize release plans for software projects - The weighted Pareto optimal genetic algorithm approach of Zhang et al. [70]
+- The OPTIMIZE tool of Ngo-The and Ruhe (2009), which combines linear programming with genetic programming to optimize release plans for software projects. - The weighted Pareto optimal genetic algorithm approach of Zhang and Zhang (2007).

-(See also the earlier comparison of exact vs greedy algorithms by Bagnall et al. [5]).
+(See also the earlier comparison of exact vs greedy algorithms by Bagnall et al. 2001).
 Without further experimentation, we cannot assert that KEYS2 will work as well on later life-cycle models (such as those used in release planning) as it did above (on the earlier life-cycle Team X models).
 However, at this time, we can see no reason why KEYS2 would not work as a non-linear optimizer of these later life-cycle models.
 This could be a productive area for future work.

-7.2 Other Optimizers
+7.2 Other optimizers

-As documented by the search-based SE literature [13,31,32,58] and Gu et al [27], there are many possible optimization methods.
+As documented by the search-based SE literature (Clarke et al. 2003; Harman and Jones 2001; Harman and Wegener 2004; Rela 2004) and Gu et al. (1997), there are many possible optimization methods.
 For example:

-- Gradient descent methods assume that an objective function F(X) is differentiable at any single point N. A Taylor-series approximation of F(X) can be shown to decrease fastest if the negative gradient $(-\Delta F(N))$ is followed from point N. - Sequential methods run on one CPU while parallel methods spread the work over a distributed CPU farm. - Discrete methods assume model variables have a finite range (that may be quite small) while continuous methods assume numeric values with a very large (possibly infinite) range. - The search-based SE literature prefers meta-heuristic methods like simulated annealing, genetic algorithms and tabu search.
+- Gradient descent methods assume that an objective function F(X) is differentiable at any single point N. A Taylor-series approximation of F(X) can be shown to decrease fastest if the negative gradient $(-\Delta F(N))$ is followed from point N.

-- Some methods map discrete values true/false into a continuous range 1/0 and then use integer programming methods like CPLEX [53] to achieve results. - Other methods find overlaps in goal expressions and generate a binary decision diagram (BDD) where parent nodes store the overlap of children nodes.
+- Sequential methods run on one CPU while parallel methods spread the work over a distributed CPU farm. - Discrete methods assume model variables have a finite range (that may be quite small) while continuous methods assume numeric values with a very large (possibly infinite) range. - The search-based SE literature prefers meta-heuristic methods like simulated annealing, genetic algorithms and tabu search. - Some methods map discrete values true/false into a continuous range 1/0 and then use integer programming methods like CPLEX (Mittelmann 2007) to achieve results. - Other methods find overlaps in goal expressions and generate a binary decision diagram (BDD) where parent nodes store the overlap of children nodes.